 Similar advice can be found for each pillar, such as developing a sense of 'unilateral virtue' and 'speaking from the heart' under the tenth pillar of courage.
 Taken together – and not in isolation from one another – each pillar offers a step on a wider path.

 Like all journeys, each step forward marks progress but, crucially, will also lead to physical changes in our brains, as well.
-More information on each of the pillars and some well-made instructional videos can be found at the Foundations of Well-Being website. ●
+More information on each of the 12 pillars of well-being and some great instructional videos can be found at the Foundations of Well-Being. ●

 Ed Gould is a UK-based journalist and freelance writer.
 He's a practitioner of Reiki.